lijunsong/sicp/README.md

-an simple interpreter which is implemented by scheme.
+a simple interpreter which is implemented by scheme.